ambanum/disinfo.quaidorsay.fr/_pages/en/encyclopedia/7-prevention/3-tools.md

 Whether they be political parties or candidates seeking office, “_anyone that is or intends to run as a candidate for the European Parliament elections in May 2019, the U.S. elections in November 2020, or the Canadian parliamentary in October 2019 may take the pledge._”

 As of May 09th, 2019, 10 candidates have taken the pledge in the European Union, from Germany, the Netherlands, Czech Republic, Belgium, Romania and the U.K. (Scotland).

-## For the general public

-### Bad News

-[Bad News](https://getbadnews.com/#intro) is an online browser game developed by [Drog](/encyclopedia/prevention/actors) in collaboration with the University of Cambridge.

-It is based on the inoculation theory, exposing people to weakened versions of information manipulation so that they can recognize it in the future and counter its effects.

-It allows players to virtually manipulate information and spread disinformation, in order to better understand its impact — especially in regard to how easily it can be done.

-A junior version of the game exists for 8-to-10-year-old players.

-As of June 2019, it has been localised into several languages and cultural contexts including English, Bosnian, Czech, German, Greek, Polish, Romanian, Moldovan, Serbian and Slovenian.

-### Open Your Eyes

-The “[Open Your Eyes](https://www.openyoureyes.info/en/about/) - Fake News for Dummies” project is a two-year initiative co-funded by the Erasmus+ programme and supported by the European Commission.

-Its goal is to improve digital media literacy for adults, by developing their critical and digital skills as well as raising and spreading awareness on the topic of information manipulation.

-The main deliverable is a curated [catalogue](https://www.openyoureyes.info/en/database/list) of European educational practices, scientific data and initiatives on disinformation.
-The seven European [partners](https://www.openyoureyes.info/en/partners) of the project will use this catalogue to train educators to deliver classes.
-These “Check IT Out” Labs will target small groups of European adult learners.